Symmetry-Aware Transformer Training for Automated Planning: Plan Generation

-There are many ways of using transformer models to generate plans, differing in how much they rely on the model or use search techniques like backtracking or cycle-detection to account for the model's shortcomings.
-To assess the performance of the model and not the search strategy, we consider three minimally-supportive plan generation strategies.
+There are many ways to use transformer models to generate plans, differing in how much they rely on the model versus search techniques such as backtracking or cycle detection.
+To assess the performance of the model rather than the search strategy, we consider three minimally supportive plan generation strategies.

-\mypar{Greedy Plan Generation} At each step, we select the token with the highest predicted probability autoregressively.
-We stop when an end-of-sequence token is generated.
+\mypar{Greedy Plan Generation} At each step, we autoregressively select the token with the highest predicted probability and stop when an end-of-sequence token is generated.

-\mypar{Applicability-Filtered Plan Generation} This strategy again autoregressively selects the most probable token, but first masks the probabilities such that only tokens leading to an applicable action are considered.
-For example, if the last two tokens generated are \token{move} and \token{roomA}, then the model will only be able to generate a token which corresponds to a room we could move to from \token{roomA} (e.g., \token{roomB}).
+\mypar{Applicability-Filtered Plan Generation} This strategy again autoregressively selects the most probable token, but first masks the probabilities so that only tokens leading to an applicable action are considered.
+For example, if the last two tokens generated are \token{move} and \token{roomA}, then the model can only generate a token corresponding to a room reachable from \token{roomA} (e.g., \token{roomB}).
 Plan generation stops when the simulated state satisfies the goal.
 This strategy dominates the greedy plan generation strategy.

-\mypar{Regrounding Applicability-Filtered Plan Generation} This strategy filters applicable actions just like the previous one.
-However, after each action is generated, it is applied.
-This updates the underlying state, after which the model's input sequence is reset to the new state.
-Essentially, we alternate between predicting (partial) plans of length one and applying these.
+\mypar{Regrounding Applicability-Filtered Plan Generation} This strategy filters applicable actions as above.
+After each action is generated, it is applied to update the state, and the model's input sequence is reset to this new state.
+Essentially, we alternate between predicting (partial) plans of length one and applying them.
 Again, we stop when the found state satisfies the goal.
 This strategy does not dominate either of the two above.

 \mypar{Greedy Heuristic Guidance} For the heuristic-prediction model, we generate plans by computing the heuristic value of each successor state and greedily selecting the action that leads to the state with the lowest heuristic value.
 This process is repeated until reaching a goal state.